-Beginning with the acquisition of Brut on September 7, 2004, pursuant to the Emerging Issues Task Force ("EITF") of the Financial Account Standards Board ("FASB") Issue No. 99-19, "Reporting Revenue Gross as a Principal versus Net as an Agent," ("EITF 99-19"), Nasdaq recorded execution revenues from transactions executed through Brut on a gross basis in revenues and recorded expenses such as liquidity rebate payments as cost of revenues as Brut acts as principal.
+(2) Beginning with the acquisition of Brut on September 7, 2004, pursuant to the Emerging Issues Task Force ("EITF") of the Financial Account Standards Board ("FASB") Issue No. 99-19, "Reporting Revenue Gross as a Principal versus Net as an Agent," ("EITF 99-19"), Nasdaq recorded execution revenues from transactions executed through Brut on a gross basis in revenues and recorded expenses such as liquidity rebate payments as cost of revenues as Brut acts as principal.
 Prior to the second quarter of 2005, Nasdaq's other execution revenues were reported net of liquidity rebates as Nasdaq does not act as principal.
 However, during and since the second quarter of 2005 under Nasdaq's new Limitation of Liability Rule, Nasdaq, subject to certain caps, provides compensation for losses due to malfunctions of the order-execution systems of The Nasdaq Market Center.
-Therefore, pursuant to EITF-99-19, Nasdaq has recorded all execution revenues from transactions executed through The Nasdaq Market Center on a gross basis in execution and trade reporting revenues and has recorded liquidity rebate payments as cost of revenues as Nasdaq now has certain risk associated with trade execution subject to rule limitations.
-This rule change in fact was made on a prospective basis beginning April 1, 2005, as required under U.S. generally accepted accounting principles ("GAAP").
-This rule change did not have a material impact on the consolidated financial position or results of operations of Nasdaq in the second or third quarters of 2005.
+Therefore, pursuant to EITF-99-19, Nasdaq has recorded all execution revenues from transactions executed through Bru have a material impact on the consolidated financial position or results of operations of Nasdaq in the second or third quarter of 2005.

-Reflects expenses in connection with our strategic review.
+(3) Reflects expenses in connection with our strategic review.

-Reflects losses related to our disposal of Nasdaq Europe and IndigoMarkets.
+(4) Reflects losses related to our disposal of Nasdaq Europe and IndigoMarkets.